boyney123/davidboyne.co.uk/_posts/2016-01-01-moving-to-people-not-stories.md

 title: Standups - Moving from people to stories
 subtitle: "People > Stories"
-cover_image: motivation.jpg
+cover_image: /blog-covers/agile-standup.jpg
+cover_credit: 'Drew Stephens from flickr'

-excerpt: "Focus on people rather than process"
+excerpt: "We spent too much time focusing on people and their days rather than focusing on the stories."

 author:
   name: David Boyne
-  twitter: karrisaarinen
+  twitter: boyney123
-  gplus: 100687498195339762535
-  bio: Dev
+  bio: Just another developer
-  image: ks.png
+  image: ks.jpg
 ---

 > We spent too much time focusing on people and their days rather than focusing on the stories.